 - Flower boxes made out of Trex

-- Outdoor bar made from Polywood or composite decking
+- Outdoor bar

-- Outdoor side table
+- Outdoor side or coffee table

-- Outdoor Adirondack chair
+- Adirondack chair

 - Raised garden bed (you can see our cedar raised garden boxes here)